-- 5.1 Outgoing Executive members will be presented with an appropriate gift at the Annual General Meeting or at the end of their term. - 5.2 The outgoing President will be presented with a plaque at the Annual General Meeting upon completion of their term.
+- 5.1 Outgoing Executive members will be presented with an appropriate gift at the Annual General Meeting. - 5.2 The outgoing Past-President will be presented with a plaque at the Annual General Meeting upon completion of their term.

 6.0 FINANCIAL PROCEDURES